 Have you ever considered the employee experience at your company?
-Most companies are well versed in the world of customer experience, because everyone knows that an enjoyable experience for customers means that customers come back for more!
+Most companies are well versed in the world of customer experience, because everyone knows that happy customers come back for more.

-Of course, there’s still a long way to go for this attitude to be fundamentally built into every company.
+Employee Experience is still some way off becoming a mindset and it may take some time for this attitude to really be fundamentally built into every company.
 Here are a few pointers to think about when implementing an employee experience overhaul or developing a strategy from scratch:

 Employee Experience vs Employee Engagement